Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 A long black is a shot of espresso extracted over hot water, creating a bold and rich base for the drink.

-This method allows for the full potential of the espresso to be unlocked, resulting in a more intense and flavorful drink compared to other coffee drinks.
+This method unlocks the full potential of the espresso, resulting in a more intense and flavorful drink compared to other coffee drinks.

-Because of how it’s poured, the espresso lays on top of the hot water, and its crema is kept intact.
+Because of how it's poured, the espresso lies on top of the hot water, and its crema is kept intact.

 The crema of espresso has a robust flavor, and this is where the best feature of the long black comes in.